hoodiecrow/ConsTcl/README.md

 ```

+__read-end__ procedure

-`` read-end `` reads one character and returns 1 if it is an interspace character or an ending parenthesis or bracket.
-Otherwise it returns 0 or end-of-file if applicable.
+`` read-end `` reads one character and returns 1 if it is an interspace character or an ending parenthesis or bracket, or end of file.
+Otherwise it returns 0.
 It ungets the character before returning.

 <table border=1><thead><tr><th colspan=2 align="left">read-end (internal)</th></tr></thead><tr><td>-&gt;tbooleof</td><td></td></tr></table>